fredclausen/ansible-adsb/README.md

 kubectl get pods
 ```

-If you get no errors, congratulations, you have a cluster!
+If you get no errors, congratulations, you have a cluster and can issue commands to it!
 Let's get to the fun stuff.

 ## ADSB Workload Setup